khaingthinthinwin-dev/skin-analysis/docs/screen/Wishlist_Cart/機能設計書_Wishlist_CartPage.md

 1. **Wishlist Management** — Enabling authenticated users to add/remove products from their saved wishlist, view saved products with details, and move items to cart.
 2. **Shopping Cart Management** — Enabling authenticated users to add products to cart, update quantities, remove items, and view real-time subtotals.
 3. **Stock Validation** — Ensuring products are in stock before adding to cart and validating stock during quantity updates.
 4. **Price Calculation** — Computing item subtotals based on unit price × quantity for each cart item.
+Discounts and coupons are **not** applied on the cart page; coupon entry and discount calculation occur on the checkout page.
 5. **Wishlist-to-Cart Transfer** — Allowing users to move saved wishlist items directly into the shopping cart.
 6. **Cart Persistence** — Maintaining cart contents across sessions for logged-in users via database storage.
 7. **Product Display** — Showing product images, names, prices, and availability status in both wishlist and cart views.